tbrowder/CGI-Stats/README.md

 Use the Raku programming language, and an SQLite database, to record anonymous website visits.
-The recording algorithms attempt to reject web crawlers and other drive-by visitors which exaggerate a website's "popularity" using website counters as used in the early days of the Internet.
+The recording algorithms attempt to reject web crawlers and other drive-by visitors which exaggerate a website's "popularity" when using website counters commonly found in the early days of the Internet.

 ## Known-user website visits